-3.6 The Change Programme remains at Critical throughout 22/23.
+3.6 The Change Programme remained at Critical throughout 22/23 and into Q1 23/24.
 The financial challenges of the underlying budget gap pose a significant challenge for benefits realisation.
-Council agreed to a solution to balance the 2022/23 budget, however the increased costs associated with delivering change and transformation require longer term financial solutions.
-Work is ongoing to develop the next Medium Term Financial Strategy and associated Strategic Plan which will inform the future direction of the programme.
+Council agreed to a Transformation Blueprint in June 2023 which is a 5-year transformation plan.